rpalagummi23/mcp_oauth_streamlit_client/README.md

 ## About This Project

 This project provides a **Streamlit-based MCP (Model Context Protocol) client** that connects to Snowflake MCP servers using **OAuth 2.0 Authorization Code Flow with PKCE**.
+This project demonstrates a role-based access pattern where MCP servers are created per role, and the client passes both the MCP server name and a permitted role during authentication.
+The `ROLE` configuration parameter is passed in the OAuth scope as `session:role:<ROLE_NAME>` during the authorization flow, ensuring that the access token is bound to that specific role.
+This approach enables organizations to create multiple MCP servers with different tool configurations and data access permissions, then route users to the appropriate MCP server based on their role.
+If a user attempts to access an MCP server without the necessary role permissions, they can switch roles by re-authenticating with a different role configuration, allowing flexible yet secure access control across different MCP server instances.

 ### What It Does